grayodesa/terminal42/wp-content/plugins/event-tickets-plus/readme.txt

 == Changelog ==

+= [4.2.5] 2016-08-17 =

+* Fix - Resolved warnings during WPEC checkouts that prevented proper page redirection after ticket purchases (props to @sewhouston in the support forums for reporting this!)
+[65111]
+* Tweak - Allow for basic HTML tag support in attendee meta fields (Shout out to @lpoindexter for reporting this on in the forums.)
+[46454]

 = [4.2.4] 2016-08-03 =

 * Fix - Avoid Organizer and Venue being unset when updating a WooCommerce managed event ticket in WooCommerce
-* Fix - Limit the potential for race conditions leading to duplicate "human readable" IDs (Thank you @Saha for alerting us in the forums on this issue)
+* Fix - Limit the potential for race conditions leading to duplicate "human readable" IDs [63489]

 = [4.2.3] 2016-07-20 =